UCD-CCI/Underserved/README.md

 sudo bash deploy.sh
 ```

-3. Ensure you are using sudo to run script this time
 4. Follow on screen instructions and reboot server when instructed.
 5. Take note of login credentials before reboot ⚠️